linhtng/minishell/README.md

 The history can be freed calling `void rl_clear_history (void)`.

+It would be nice security practice to bzero the input from readline every time before free()ing.

 ### Lexer
 In a shell, a lexer (short for "lexical analyzer") is a component of the shell's parser that breaks down a user's input into a series of tokens or lexemes.